ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - We added documentation for our build system in [BUILDSERVER.md](https://master.libelektra.org/doc/BUILDSERVER.md).
     *(Lukas Winkler)*
-- The documentation for `kdb` and `kdb set` now mention the `--` option to stop option processing.
+- The documentation for `kdb` and `kdb set` now mentions the `--` argument that stops processing of command line switches.
 This is useful for setting negative values among other things. *(Klemens Böswirth)*

 ## Tests